-It is the responsibility of the music subject leader:
+It is the responsibility of the history subject leader:

-- to support colleagues in their teaching, by keeping informed about current developments in music and by providing a strategic lead and direction for this subject; - to develop, implement and review an action plan for music; - to monitor music throughout the school; - to encourage staff to provide effective learning opportunities for all pupils; - to develop valid activities, appropriate for children at different stages of development, which enable pupils to progress in the subject.
+- supports colleagues in their teaching, by keeping informed about current developments in history and by providing a strategic lead and direction for this subject; - to develop, implement and review an action plan for history; - to monitor history throughout the school; - to encourage staff to provide effective learning opportunities for all pupils; - to develop valid activities, appropriate for children at different stages of development, which enable pupils to progress in the subject.

-Monitoring of the standards of children's work and of the quality of teaching in music is the responsibility of the music subject leader.
+Monitoring of the standards of children's work and of the quality of teaching in music is the responsibility of the history subject leader.
 The work of the subject leader also involves supporting colleagues in their teaching, being informed about current developments in the subject, and providing a strategic lead and direction for the subject in the school.

-This document will be reviewed at least every three years.
+This policy will be reviewed at least every three years.